joemoose/psiops/docs/index.md

  When all segments are checked off, the obstacle is overcome.

 Similarly, impending danger, such as the alert level of guards, may also be tracked on a *clock*.
-The GM checks off segments on the *clock* if players fail *action rolls*.
+The GM checks off segments on the *clock* if players fail *action rolls* or partially succeed.
 The danger comes to fruition when all the segments are checked off—the guards hunt down the intruders, activate an alarm, release the hounds, etc.

 ## Adding Tension